yogesh43221/Data-Science-Projects/Transaction Fraud Detection/README.md

 > 📌 The **main analysis and implementation** was carried out in a detailed `fruad_detection_final.ipynb` notebook using **Google Colab**.

 ---
+## 📊 Dataset Description
+The dataset contains 6,362,620 transaction records with 11 features, simulating mobile money transfers and fraud behavior.
+Key columns include:

+  * type: Transaction type (PAYMENT, TRANSFER, CASH_OUT, etc.)

+  * amount: Transaction amount

+  * oldbalanceOrg / newbalanceOrig: Sender’s balance before and after the transaction

+  * oldbalanceDest / newbalanceDest: Receiver’s balance before and after

+  * isFraud: Indicates whether the transaction is fraudulent (1) or not (0)

+There are no missing values, and the dataset is ideal for binary fraud classification tasks.

 📁 **Dataset:** [Click here to download the Fraud Detection dataset](https://drive.google.com/uc?export=download&confirm=6gh6&id=1VNpyNkGxHdskfdTNRSjjyNa5qC9u0JyV)
 ---
 ## 📈 Project Overview